MariusArhaug/ThreadServer/README.md

-# Multi Threaded Web Server
+# ThreadServer

-A multi threaded web server created using C.
+A multi threaded web server, serving HTTP 1.1 on *n* threads using web sockets.
+Developed using C and only standard libraries.

 ## Description

-This web server was created as a part of the exercises in the course `TDT4186 Operating Systems` at NTNU in Trondheim, Norway.
+This web server was created as a part of the exercises in the course `TDT4186 Operating Systems` at NTNU in Trondheim, Norway.'

+It supports both JSON and HTML response headers and is able to server multiple incomming requests at once due to its multithreaded capabilities.

 ## Getting Started